ansible-community/antsibull-docs/README.md

 antsibull-docs is covered by the [Ansible Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).

+## Community

+Need help or want to discuss the project?
+See our [Community guide](https://ansible.readthedocs.io/projects/antsibull-docs/community/) to learn how to join the conversation!

 ## Versioning and compatibility

 From version 1.0.0 on, antsibull-docs sticks to semantic versioning and aims at providing no backwards compatibility breaking changes **to the command line API (antsibull-docs)** during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.